Are Solar Panels Worth It in the UK?

 “The UK doesn't get enough sun for solar panels”

 This is the most common myth and it is wrong.
-The UK receives enough solar irradiance for a 4kWp system to generate 3,500–4,000 kWh per year.
-Solar panels work on daylight, not direct sunlight.
-Germany, which has similar irradiance levels, is one of the world's largest solar markets.
+The UK receives enough solar irradiance for a 4kWp system to generate around 3,400 kWh per year.
+Solar panels run on daylight, not direct sunlight.
+Germany has similar irradiance levels and is one of the world's largest solar markets.
 Over1,500,000+ UK homes already have solar panels installed.

 “Solar panels don't work in winter”

 Solar panels work year-round, including in winter.
-Output is lower from November to January (roughly 20–30% of summer levels), but they still generate useful electricity on short, cloudy days.
-Spring and autumn are surprisingly productive.
-The annual total is what matters for payback.
+Output drops from November to January, to roughly 20 to 30% of summer levels, but they still generate useful electricity on short, cloudy days.
+Spring and autumn pull their weight too.
+What matters for payback is the annual total.

 “You need batteries to make solar panels worthwhile”

 No. Panels without a battery still deliver excellent returns.
-Surplus electricity is exported to the grid at 3–15p/kWh via the SEG.
-With 55–70% self-consumption and export payments for the rest, panels alone pay for themselves in 6–8 years.
+Surplus electricity is exported to the grid at around 13 to 15p/kWh via the SEG.
+With around 40% self-consumption and export payments for the rest, panels alone pay for themselves in 11 to 13 years.
 Batteries improve the economics further but are not required.

 “Solar panels damage your roof”